dye784/Algos-and-Data-Structures/LCS/README.md

 LCS('abc', 'axyzc') = 'ac'

 ### Note:
-Implement LCS using dynamic programming
+Implement LCS using dynamic programming techniques.
+In this case use specifically memoization.